 Understanding Relationship OCD

-Relationship OCD (ROCD) is a subtype of obsessive–compulsive disorder in which intrusive doubts, fears, and compulsive behaviors focus specifically on romantic relationships.
-While all couples experience occasional worries or uncertainty, ROCD goes far beyond normal questioning.
-For people struggling with it, doubts feel constant, distressing, and impossible to turn off.
-Their mind becomes a loop of “What if this isn’t right?” or “What if I don’t really love my partner enough?”—thoughts that persist no matter how supportive or healthy the relationship may be.
+Relationship OCD (ROCD) is a subtype of obsessive–compulsive disorder in which intrusive doubts, fears, and compulsive behaviors focus on romantic relationships.
+While most couples experience occasional uncertainty, ROCD goes far beyond normal questioning.
+For those struggling with it, doubts feel constant, distressing, and impossible to turn off.
+Thoughts like “What if this isn’t right?” or “What if I don’t love my partner enough?” repeat in a relentless mental loop—even in healthy, supportive relationships.

 Intrusive Thoughts and Doubts

-At the heart of ROCD are obsessive, intrusive thoughts that feel unwanted, intrusive, and sticky.
-These thoughts may revolve around:
+At the heart of ROCD are unwanted, intrusive thoughts that feel persistent and sticky.
+These may center on:

-Whether another person might be a better fit
+• Whether someone else would be a better fit

-These thoughts are not simple worries; they are distressing mental interruptions that seem to come out of nowhere.
-Importantly, having these thoughts does not reflect actual dissatisfaction or deeper truths about the relationship—they’re symptoms of OCD, not signs that something is wrong with the partnership.
+These are not ordinary concerns—they are obsessive mental interruptions.
+Importantly, their presence does not reflect actual dissatisfaction.
+They are symptoms of OCD, not signals that something is wrong with the relationship.

 Perfectionism and Unrealistic Relationship Standards